developercamp/devcamp18/README.md

 You would like to learn more?
 Take a look at what happened at **#devcamp17** in the [official repository](https://github.com/developercamp/devcamp17).

+Btw: Did you know that there's a new event called **[DevCamp.create](https://create.developercamp.io)**?
+It's a barcamp covering topics like _User Experience_, _UI Design_, _Design Thinking_ and much more.
+And the best of all: It's taking place at the same location and at the same time.
+So if you are taking part at one of the two barcamps you are able to join the sessions from the other Barcamp.

 ### Format

 	Description (keep it firm)